Cloud seeding gains steam as West faces worsening droughts

 Skepticism to success

 The premise of cloud seeding is simple.
 Certain clouds contain large amounts of “supercooled liquid” water, or water that exists in a liquid state below the freezing point.
-At temperatures below about minus-five Celsius, adding particles of silver iodide to that water can promote ice crystal formation, resulting in additional snowfall.
+At temperatures below about minus-5 degrees Celsius (23 Fahrenheit), adding particles of silver iodide to that water can promote ice crystal formation, resulting in additional snowfall.

 But while the basic principles of cloud seeding were worked out in the 1940s and more than 50 countries were running cloud seeding programs as of 2017, scientists have long struggled to quantify how effective cloud seeding is — if it even works at all.